Advice > Software engineering

 • "Implement the following operations of a queue using stacks."
 Note: see more details at the following link.
 (Solution)

-3.2 Design interviews (system or product design)
+3.2 Meta design interviews (system or product design)

 Facebook, Instagram and WhatsApp all have 1bn+ monthly active users.
 Meta engineers therefore need to be able to design systems that are highly scalable and the design interview, consisting of one or two 45-minute conversations, is an important part of the interview process for most (though not all) software engineer candidates.

-While you’ll find that most guides and resources usually refer only to '"system design" interviews, Meta makes a distinction and will often offer you the choice between a system design interview and a product design interview.
+While you’ll find that most guides and resources usually refer only to '"system design" interviews, Meta makes a distinction and will often offer you the choice between a system design interview and a product design interview

 What’s the difference?